russhustle/leetpattern/docs/md/0673_number_of_longest_increasing_subsequence.md

-## 673. Number Of Longest Increasing Subsequence
+## 673. Number of Longest Increasing Subsequence